techtino/Droidian-Install-Guide-OP6-6T-/readme.md

 **IMPORTANT: If your device currently has Android 11 installed, it will be unable to boot into TWRP**, therefore please follow the MSM Download Tool instructions (Windows only for now D:)

+If you have Android 9 already installed, skip to "Preparing files for droidian".

 ### TWRP Method

 Firstly, download the OOS 9 zip from: